 One German language course

 Fall and Spring semester long students can choose between home-stay with an Austrian family or living in a carefully selected university dormitory.
 Becoming part of an Austrian host family or joining Austran students in a local dormitory allows you to learn to understand Austrian customs and values first hand - one of the most rewarding aspects of studying at Salzburg College.
-Breakfast and dinner during the week are provided by the host families and also including in the dorm living option.
-Salzburg College provides lunch at the college on school days.
-See Salzburg College Housing for more information.
+Breakfast, dinner, and most weekend meals are provided by the host families.
+Weekday breakfasts and dinners are included in the dorm living option.
+Lunch is provided for almost every weekday.
+See Salzburg College Housing for more detailed housing information.

 5 WEEK SUMMER SESSION